-5. Insert the power supply ground wire into the middle connector of the DC terminal and tighten the connection with a flathead screwdriver, as shown in Figure 56.
+5. Insert the power supply ground wire into the middle connector of the DC terminal and tighten the connection with a flathead screwdriver.
+Refer to Figure 56.

-When installing this equipment, always ensure that the power supply ground connection is installed first and disconnected last. ${\mathscr A}$ E11
+When installing this equipment, always ensure that the power supply ground connection is installed first and disconnected last. &E11